A to Z Challenge – Day Three

 How could this counters, which has its roots firmly established in prayer, dare to make such a proclamation?
 This country grew stronger with a foundation of prayer.

 It may not be popular with the people around me, but in this one instance THEY are right.
 God is not fixing this.
 God never said that He would fix it, at least not with the magic wand or easy button so many are trying to find.

 “If My people, who are called by My name . . .”
 God talks directly to His children with these words.
 The world doesn’t – nor is it supposed to – understand.
 It is the Christians (and not the politicians, the government, other religions, or ANY organization) that God calls out to.
 Each, individual person are the focus of God’s call.

 ”humble themselves, pray, seek My face, and turn from their wicked ways . . .”
 We want to point the fingers at anything to keep the focus off self.
 Focusing on self means that self has to change.
 Change for self means sacrifice from self.
 Even if the change produces something better, it is still change.
 Change can be scary.
 If the responsibility falls on others then it’s easier (or feels easier).
 The truth of the Word reveals that responsibility is on you and on me.

-THEN When we what is expected of us then God steps in.
+When we do what is expected of us then God steps in.

 The True Focus for Change

 I have been talking to my family for weeks about how to get the garden in order.
 At any point, the men of the house could go out and get it done.
 I keep talking.
 The change keeps waiting.